The Ghost of Shelly Dee

 and loving mother Bethany.

 It was no crypt.
 It was the farthest thing from one.
-Simple and cheap was all Drew’s grandmother could afford.
+Simple and inexpensive was all Drew’s grandmother could afford.
 This was the first time he had visited his parents’ grave since the funeral.
 His classmate and friend Jen had insisted.

 Jen stepped forward, respectfully taking off her black knit cap.
 She reached for Drew, letting her hand rest for a moment on his forearm before shyly pulling back.